Deltiology: History

 The initial views on deltiology were somewhat different from the ones we have today.
 At the beginning of the 20th century, it was believed that only a postcard that had been mailed, and thus “fulfilled its function”, could be a worthy collectible.
 Moreover, many collectors would only be interested in a postcard with a view of a city or locality if it had been mailed from that city or locality.
 A blank postcard without a postmark was equated to a simple “picture”.
 Today, however, some collectors actually ignore cards with writing on them.

 Deltiology is one of the most popular types of collecting.
 Postcards are usually valued in proportion to their age and rarity of their subject.
 Recently, an increased demand for postcards has provoked an increase in prices.
-For example, the price of certain postcards at online auctions can reach $1000, while most postcards would not reach $5.
+For example, the price of certain scarce or historically significant postcards at online auctions can reach $1000, while most postcards would not reach $5.

 Identification

-There are some general rules to dating when a postcard was printed.
-Postcards are generally sent within a few years of their printing so the postmark helps date a postcard.
+There are some general rules to determining when a postcard was printed.
+Postcards are generally sent within a few years of their printing, so the postmark helps date a postcard.
 If the card is original and not a reprint, a postcard's original printing date can be deduced from such things as the fashions worn by people in the card, the era in which the cars on the street were made, and other time-sensitive clues.
-Postcards produced by the Curt Teich Company can be dated more exactly if the stamp box on the reverse is visible, since the company printed a date code within the stamp box.
+Postcards produced by the Curt Teich Company can be dated more exactly using the company-printed date code on the view side or within the stamp box if visible.